 Activating Calm: Understanding the Parasympathetic Nervous System and Healing Through Therapy in Redondo Beach

-There’s a moment I see often in therapy when a client who is sitting across from me in my Hermosa Beach office take a slow breath, their shoulders drop, the tension in their face eases, and they quietly say something like, “Oh… I didn’t realize how much I was holding.”
+There’s a moment I see often in therapy when a client is sitting across from me in my office in Hermosa Beach, where I work with many clients from Redondo Beach and other South Bay communities, and they take a slow breath, their shoulders drop, the tension in their face eases, and they quietly say something like “Oh… I didn’t realize how much I was holding.”
 That shift you feel in your body?
 That’s the parasympathetic nervous system switching on.
 It’s the part of your nervous system that restores calm, safety, connection, and groundedness – all the things that feel impossible when you’ve been stuck in survival mode for years.

 What the Parasympathetic Nervous System Actually Does